Mature Masculine

 Address harm directly while maintaining compassion.
 Require accountability as part of reconciliation.
 Offer second chances without enabling ongoing harm.
 Mercy without accountability enables harm.
 Accountability without mercy destroys.

-You cannot give what you don't have.
-Practice self-compassion when you fail.
-Forgive yourself for past mistakes.
-Hold yourself accountable without being cruel.
+We cannot give what we don't have.
+Practice self-compassion when we fail.
+Forgive ourselves for past mistakes.
+Hold ourselves accountable without being cruel.

 The Courage of Mercy

 Mercy requires courage.
 It is easier to follow the letter of the law, to give people what they "deserve," to maintain rigid standards.
-Mercy asks you to step outside the rules when the rules would cause unnecessary harm.
+Mercy asks us to step outside the rules when the rules would cause more harm than good.

 Mercy and Transformation